 The Phoebe Cardiac Catheterization Lab is the region's largest, and performs more than 3,000 cardiac procedures each year, with outcomes consistently at or above national standards.

 The Phoebe Heart and Vascular Center was one of the first heart programs in Georgia to offer cardiac catheterization, a breakthrough procedure that revolutionized heart medicine.
-Our team of cardiologists who practice at Phoebe is by far the most experienced in the region providing cardiac patients with the assurance of broad and deep experience.

 How catheterization works